Best Sandwiches in Newark

 If you're looking for Cuban sandwiches then you need to make your way to Mt.
-Prospect Street where neighbors clamour over two long-time sandwiches the beefsteak and the traditional Cuban sandwich.
+Prospect Street where neighbors clamor over two long-time sandwiches the beefsteak and the traditional Cuban sandwich.

 Omar's Café on one side of the road is known for bang-up beefsteak sandwiches.
 The secret ingredient is the potato straws that line the bottom of the sandwich for added flavor and crunch.

-This is a Philly cheesesteak, Newark style, at at about 10-12" its an unbelievable bargain at just $6.
+This is a Philly cheesesteak, Newark style, at about 10-12" it's an unbelievable bargain at just $6.
 Well... at least until you cross the street.

 There are just 8 seats in this establishment, if you're lucky enough to score one, enjoy amazing aromas while you savor your meal.